 Warmth is where this suit shines, in testing, this suit was noticeably warmer than much of the competition, and without the bulkier linings sported by suits like the Vissla North Seas, above, and the Red Cell, below.
 However, I did notice some leaks as I started to break the suit in.
 Nothing major, but worth noting.
 The price is also fairly steep when compared to others in this review.
 Overall, this suit is an awesome steamer suit with impressive stretch and paddle-ability, though my few nit-picks, above, kept it away from earning that top spot.Check Price on Xcel Wetsuits

 Sustainability: Limestone neoprene with 30% recycled car tires, scrap rubber & oyster shells.
 Recycled lining.

 Features: Key loop in chest zip.

 It has been years since I’ve tried a Billabong suit, and I’m super impressed on the uptick in stretch and sustainability these suits have seen since then.
-The Furnace features a thick and cozy Graphene lining from the chest to the ankles and stretchy neoprene – especially in the arms and shoulders – as well as solid sustainability and a great fit.
+The Furnace Comp features a thick and cozy Graphene lining from the chest to the ankles and stretchy neoprene – especially in the arms and shoulders, that’s the difference between the Furnace, and the Furnace Comp – as well as solid sustainability and a great fit.

 Features: Super warm lining, liquid sealed and interior taped seams, key loop in chest zip.